-^{}Refer to Policy VIII-B for requirements to continue board payments for youth age 18-20 (board payments must end the day the youth elects to leave foster care or the end of the month of his 21st birthday).
+Refer to Policy VIII-B: Extended Foster Care for requirements to continue board payments for youth ages eighteen to twenty-one (18-21) who participate in the Extended Foster Care Program and may qualify for an increased special board rate based upon his or her individualized budget.
+Board payments must end the day the youth elects to leave the Extended Foster Care Program or the end of the month of his or her twenty-first (21st) birthday.